chuanfuyap/chuanfuyap.github.io/_posts/2021-xx-xx-draft.md

 However this year, in a new environment, my new peers suggested we try a few together.
 So we did, and since I have already started, I feel the need to finish it, I'll be slow at it given how busy I am trying to finish off work before... well Christmas.
 But I'll most definitely finish it and post all my solutions.

 So a little background of me so you can understand why I approach the puzzles the way I do.
 While I have been programming in Python before the data science boom, it was really after joining the data science crowd via a bootcamp that I went full pythonista.
 And my current work can also be branded as "health data science" so my toolkit is all data science related, which includes [pandas](https://pandas.pydata.org) and [numpy](https://numpy.org) and many more but I highlight these two cause I have used them a lot in my solutions.
-With my origin story out of the way, let the games begin! _Oh by the way, I don't enjoy playing code golf (writing as little lines as possible), so if that's you're here for, I am sorry._
+With my origin story out of the way, let the games begin! _Oh by the way, I don't enjoy playing code golf (writing as little line as possible), so if that's you're here for, I am sorry._

 PS: IF you came before Christmas day and see lots of unfinished puzzles, I'll be updating this blog as I solve the them, so please come back if you would like to see my solutions.